 The Talmud records a statement made by R. Chanina:

 “I have learned much from my teachers.

 But most of all — from my students.”

 —Babylonian Talmud, Ta’anit 7a

-So, come and join one of our many programmes, speak to the Director of Education, Susie Fraser, if you would like to introduce a new subject and we look forward to you joining us in life-long learning.
+So, come and join one of our many programmes, speak to the Head of Jewish Education Programmes, Gil Reshef, if you would like to introduce a new subject and we look forward to you joining us in life-long learning.

 WLS welcomes anyone considering converting to Judaism.
 As with other Reform Synagogues in the UK, the process of conversion is in accordance with the procedure of the Beit Din (Rabbinic Court) for the Movement for Reform Judaism.
 It involves developing knowledge, experiencing Jewish life and showing commitment to the Jewish community.
 This can take approximately 16-18 months and involves regular attendance at synagogue services, participating in our year-long Jewish Preparation (JPREP) course (including studying Jewish knowledge and Hebrew), meeting regularly with the Rabbis before a visit to the Beit Din and Mikveh (immersion in ritual bath) which leads to Jewish status.
 Men are also asked to provide written proof that they have undergone circumcision.
 A conversion with the Movement for Reform Judaism is accepted by non-orthodox communities around the world.

-If you are interested in converting, please speak to Susie Fraser on 020 7535 0258 to arrange a visit to WLS in order to experience some services.
+If you are interested in converting, please speak to Jane Gough on 020 7535 0291 to arrange a visit to WLS in order to experience some services.
 (We also encourage you to visit other communities: after all we shall expect to see you at services extremely often so you need to see where you most feel comfortable!).

 What are WLS aims for interfaith?

 At WLS we acknowledge that there are many different types of interfaith engagement.
 Our aim is to develop a range of interfaith activities to engage our community in building on-going relationships with those of other faiths.
 Our focus is on: